Randy Arozarena Player Props: Rays vs. Orioles

 Randy Arozarena At The Plate

-- Arozarena has an OPS of .991, fueled by an OBP of .397 and a team-best slugging percentage of .594 this season.
+- Arozarena has five doubles, a triple, nine home runs and 13 walks while batting .321.

-- Among the qualifying hitters in baseball, his batting average ranks seventh, his on-base percentage ranks 16th, and he is fifth in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks eighth in batting average, 16th in on-base percentage, and seventh in slugging.

-- Arozarena is batting .333 with two homers during his last outings and is riding an eight-game hitting streak.

-- Arozarena has picked up an RBI in 48.5% of his games this season, with two or more RBI in 18.2% of his games.
-He has also plated three or more runs in four contests.
+- Arozarena has driven in a run in 16 games this season (45.7%), including six games with more than one RBI (17.1%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.